philtiger30/rea_test/README.md

 Prerequisite:

 This deployment script requires Ansible tools on Admin PC.
-Please deploy this Sinatra application onto a EC2 Amazon Linux or CentOS.
+Please deploy this Sinatra application onto a EC2 Amazon Linux or RHEL 6.
 (I just tested the installation on EC2 Amazon Linux)

 Requires the target Linux OS support "yum" install command.